 Winner of the 2019 Scotsman Fringe First Award and co-created by artist, writer, and activist Javaad Alipoor and dramaturg/director Kirsty Housley, this biting new play repurposes Instagram to explore what’s happening around the world in interactive and innovative ways.

 This online version of Rich Kids is presented on YouTube and also, simultaneously, on Instagram.
 You can follow the show by watching on your main screen.
 Extra interactivity is facilitated by having Instagram on your smartphone where you can view a pictorial feed and sections on Instagram Live.
+However, if you are reluctant to download or use Instagram, you will not be lost and can still follow the performance.

 You will need an internet connection, a computer/tablet and a smartphone.
 For a richer experience of the show, please download the Instagram app in advance and ensure you are following @shoppingmallsintehran